trans-travel/trans-travel/us/fl.md

 See the [USA TSA](../notes/tsa.md) document.

- * There is a "bathroom law" in Florida that takes effect on July 1, 2023.
-   This would make it a crime to use a bathroom in government facilities (city, county, or state level of government) not associated with your assigned sex at birth, if anyone objected to your presence and you refused to immediately leave.
+ * There is a "bathroom law" in Florida.
+It makes it a crime to use a bathroom in government facilities (city, county, or state government) not associated with your assigned sex at birth, if anyone objects to your presence and you refused to immediately leave.
+This also covers health care facilities, massage parlors, jails, pharmacies, etc.
  * This law would apply to airport and cruise port bathrooms, so trans people and families should use caution connecting through Florida airports and cruise ports.

 ## Jails / Prisons

- * As of July 1, 2023, trans women must be housed with men.
+ * Trans women must be housed with men.
- * As of July 1, 2023, trans men must be housed with women.
+ * Trans men must be housed with women.
  * Nonbinary people are housed according to sex assigned at birth.
  * Local jails have housed at least one cis woman in men's jail after mistaking her for a trans woman.